Newtonian limit of Einsteinian gravity: from dynamics of Solar system to dynamics of stars in spiral galaxies: Newtonian Limit of Einsteinian Gravity and Quantum Dynamics of Solar System (Specifics)

-\ formally coinciding with Eq.(9).
-This result is only a homomorphism in view of the following.
-Recently [43], the reverse result was formally obtained.
-Beginning with Newtonian equations of motion, Einstein's result, Eq.(25), was obtained after nontrivial (but otherwise ad hoc) changes in space and time coordinates.
-Naturally, since authors of [43] were using the absolute Newtonian time at the beginning, the derivation of Einstein's result, Eq.(25), in their work is formal as the authors acknowledge\footnote{That is, it is permissible to parametrize the proper time with help of Newtonian time but not the other way around.}.
-Nevertheless, Eq.(39) underscores the non triviality of time transformations in Newtonian mechanics.
+The obtained result is only a homomorphism (not an isomorphism) in view of the following.
+Eq.(39) underscores the non triviality of time transformations.
+These are normally not present in Newtonian mechanics.
 In particular, we notice that for $\hat{R}=3M$ in Eq.(37) $\frac{d\tau}{dt}=0.$ This result is of \ physical significance.
-It describes the radius of the photon sphere. \ This result can be \ easily derived by noticing that in the case of light Eq.(26) acquires the form [8]
+It describes the radius of the photon sphere. \ This result can be \ easily derived by noticing that in the case of light Eq.(26) acquires the form [$8$]

 formally implying that for photons $L\rightarrow\infty.$ Both Eq.(26) and (40) possess a fixed point solution $u^{\ast}=const$ \ implying that either

 provided that